Elmhurst students may earn non-degree certificates in the following areas.

 The certificate in music performance at Elmhurst College recognizes superior ability and achievement in performance.
 It is not a degree program, nor does it substitute for a degree.
 It is awarded to students who have met the following requirements:

 - A minimum of 16 term hours of study for credit in one’s applied specialty.

 - Written application for the performance certificate must be submitted to the department chair.
-The student must pass a qualifying audition before a faculty committee comprised of the student’s applied instructor, and two other music department faculty members.
+The student must pass a qualifying audition before a faculty committee composed of the student’s applied instructor and two other music department faculty members.
 Application and audition must be completed by the end of the sophomore year.
 The committee will supervise the candidate’s progress.
 Transfer students who are juniors or seniors must apply and audition by the end of their first term at Elmhurst College.

 - The candidate must present two full recitals or one full recital plus equivalent major performance(s).
 The committee must approve and attend each performance.
 Successful audition for the certificate constitutes permission to perform these recitals.

 - The candidate must complete two terms of chamber music or accompanying, as approved by the committee.